Weaving with Women in the Atlas Mountains

 The woman and her fellow weavers use only a small picture of the design for reference while crafting the rug.
 Their understanding of where the lines and shapes start and end is based solely on instinct, a knowledge bestowed upon them by their Berber mothers and grandmothers.
 One rug was hot pink and purple, decorated with traditional diamond patterns.
 Another was a deep blue and grey, crafted in the style of a Rothko painting.
 All of the yarn is hand-dyed and hand-spun using raw wool.
 Wright and Lobo-Navia studied the stacks of fluffy yarn piled on the floors of one room.
 They assessed how low they were on certain colors, how they had too much of others.
 After surveying the yarn, they began to measure the halfway done rugs on the looms.
 Most were precise; one was off by a centimeter or two.
 Traveling to more of the looms in the area, they continued to measure and to ensure that the grey was grey enough for one client, the black, dark enough for another.

-When we arrived to the river valley in Khenifra where the washing and drying is done, the sun was getting ready to set.
-A barking dog was stationed on the roof of a small home and a family of goats were starting their dinner in a shed next to the driveway.
+When we arrived in the river valley in Khenifra where the washing and drying are done, the sun was getting ready to set.
+A barking dog was stationed on the roof of a small home and a family of goats was starting their dinner in a shed next to the driveway.
 Finished rugs hung like precious wet artwork, some still damp and others soaked.
 After the weaving is done, each rug is brought here to be washed over and over again with water, brushed with brooms, and later hung out to dry in the sun.
 If it rains for days on end, as it tends to do in the fall, the process slows down—the rugs have to be dried outdoors.

 The guard dog on the roof went to sleep just as a crescent moon appeared in a lavender sky.
 Wright and Lobo-Navia were still inspecting all of the rugs, getting down on their hands and knees to touch the freshly washed surfaces, measure the height and width, and to update the document of current orders.
 They discussed which rugs would be brought to Marrakech for shipping that week and which still needed time to dry.
 Watching them work, I could hear the evening call to prayer faintly in the distance.